 Season one had many episode titles that combined two rhyming thematic words ("In Havoc & In Heat", "Homecoming & Coming Home", "Mistress & Misunderstandings") with the exception of "Hell's Belles" and even that rhymes.

-Every episode of season two shares its title with a song, though the songs chosen run the gamut of genres and eras.
+From season two onwards every episode shares its title with a song, though the songs chosen run the gamut of genres and eras.

 Every episode, except for the pilot, uses a Hawaiian word or phrase for its title.
 (The CBS website also displays the English translation in parentheses.)